Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **Damage**\
 Be careful of the Skeletons in Oogie Mode while going for combo.
 They get more reach with their attackt that can take you off-guard.

-For the boss fight, refer to <code>Skellinton's Revenge</code> for more information about it.
+For the boss fight, refer to <code>Skellinton's Revenge</code> to learn more about it.

 **!-Count**\
 You don't need to taunt the enemies to get these.
 You can get these instead by doing a full combo on the dance with Shadow Oogie.